-This tour will start at the verdi-headquarter and go through the district of Kreuzberg.
-We will look at its history as the "craddle" of the workers movement in Berlin and the time until 1933 when the Nazis got in power: the first trade union house of berlin 1900, its occupation by the Nazis May 2nd 1933 and the destruction of the unions after/ the beginnings of the trade union movement 1848/ the clandestine work of the forbidden Social Democratic Party and the beginnings of the proletarian womens movement during the Bismarck Era (until 1890)/ the tragic split of the workers movement in the 1920s between communists and social-democrats and the street fights against Nazis/ a cleaning woman active in the anti-fascist resistance/ as well as the role of beer, culture and sports for the workers movement.
+This tour will take place twice, at 3:00 and 5:15, and will start at the verdi-headquarter and go through the district of Kreuzberg.
+We will look at its history as the "cradle" of the workers movement in Berlin and the time until 1933 when the Nazis got in power: the first trade union house of berlin 1900, its occupation by the Nazis May 2nd 1933 and the destruction of the unions after/ the beginnings of the trade union movement 1848/ the clandestine work of the forbidden Social Democratic Party and the beginnings of the proletarian womens movement during the Bismarck Era (until 1890)/ the tragic split of the workers movement in the 1920s between communists and social-democrats and the street fights against Nazis/ a cleaning woman active in the anti-fascist resistance/ as well as the role of beer, culture and sports for the workers movement.
+The meeting point for this tour is in front of ver.di headquarters (entrance facing the river) at Paula-Thiede-Ufer see www.berlin-subversiv.de (click on Logo, webpage has english section)